mongodb/docs/source/reference/aggregation.rst

    .. note::

-      :expression:`$toUpper` may not make sense when applied to glyphs outside the roman alphabet.
+      :expression:`$toUpper` may not make sense when applied to glyphs outside the Roman alphabet.

-.. seealso:: ":expression:`$add`" which can be used to concatenate strings.
+.. seealso:: ":expression:`$add`", which concatenates strings.

 Date Operators
 ~~~~~~~~~~~~~~